vickiechiu/gitasktic/ODD_BALL/README.md

 # ODD BALL Experiment
-written in Psychopy3 and python3.
+## Written in Psychopy3 and python3.
-Depend on the python install, this script can be executed in python natively i.e. python odd_ball.py or use psychopy coder.
+- Depends how the psychopy were installed, this script can be executed in terminal (i.e. python odd_ball.py) Or use psychopy coder .